sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

 });
 ```

 Now imagine that we want to get the details for a specific run from the Nike+ service.
 The run in question has a unique identifier of `2126456911`.
-If the Nike+ <span class="smcp">API</span> followed typical conventions, we could create a variable representing that run, _and get all it's data,_ with the hypothetical two statements below.
+If the Nike+ <span class="smcp">API</span> followed typical conventions, we could create a variable representing that run, _and get all its data,_ with the hypothetical two statements below.
 (We’ll consider the quirks of the actual Nike+ interface in a later section.)

 ``` {.javascript .numberLines}
 var run = new Running.Models.Run({id: 2126456911});